Gansu: Jiayuguan Pass of the Great Wall

 Jiayuguan Pass, in Jiayuguan city, is the largest and most intact pass, or entrance, of the Great Wall.
 Jiayuguan Pass was built in the early Ming dynasty, somewhere around the year 1372.
 It was built near an oasis that was then on the extreme western edge of China.
 Jiayuguan Pass was the first pass on the west end of the great wall so it earned the name "The First And Greatest Pass Under Heaven".

 An extra brick is said to rest on a ledge over one of the gates.
 One legend holds that the official in charge asked the designer to calculate how many bricks would be used.
 The designer gave him the number and when the project was finished, only one brick was left.
 It was put on the top of the pass as a symbol of commemoration.
 Another account holds that the building project was assigned to a military manager and an architect.
 The architect presented the manager with a requisition for the total number of bricks that he would need.
 When the manager found out that the architect had not asked for any extra bricks, he demanded that the architect make some provision for unforeseen circumstances.
 The architect, taking this as an insult to his planning ability, added a single extra brick to the request.
 When the gate was finished, the single extra brick was, in fact, extra and was left on the ledge over the gate.

 Mogao Grottoes

 The Mogao Grottoes near Dunhuang have a collection of Buddhist art.
 Originally there were a thousand grottoes, but now only 492 cave temples remain.
 Each temple has a large statue of a buddha or bodhisattva and paintings of religious scenes.
-In 336 AD, a monk named Le Zun (Lo-tsun) came near Echoing Sand Mountain, when he had a vision.
+In 366 AD under the Former Liang dynasty, a monk named Le Zun (Lo-tsun) came near Echoing Sand Mountain, when he had a vision.
 He started to carve the first grotto.
 During the Five Dynasties period they ran out of room on the cliff and could not build any more grottoes.